coil-kt/coil/docs/image_loaders.md

 Ideally, you should construct and inject your `ImageLoader` instance(s) using dependency injection.
 This will scale well as your app grows and it is the best way to manage multiple `ImageLoader` instances.

-However, for simple use cases the Coil artifact provides a default `ImageLoader` instance that can be accessed with `Coil.loader()`.
+However, for simple use cases the `io.coil-kt:coil` artifact provides a default `ImageLoader` instance that can be accessed with `Coil.loader()`.
 Both `ImageView.load` and `Coil.load` use the default `ImageLoader` instance as a default parameter:

 ```kotlin
 inline fun ImageView.load(